Weill Medical College of Cornell University Pediatric Critical Care Medicine

 100

 The constant, 1.36, is the amount of oxygen (ml at 1 atmosphere) bound per gram of hemoglobin.
 The exact value of this constant varies from 1.34 to 1.39, depending on the reference and the way it is derived.
-The constant 0.0031 represents the amount of oxygen dissolved in plasma at 1 atmosphere.
-The dissolved oxygen term generally can be ignored, but becomes significant at high pressures -- as in a hyperbaric chamber.
+The constant 0.0031 represents the amount of oxygen dissolved in plasma.
+The dissolved oxygen term is generally small relative to the hemoglobin-bound oxygen, but becomes significant at very high PaO2 (as in a hyperbaric chamber) or in severe anemia.